Genocide Determination Bill [HL]

 Description

-The Genocide Determination Bill enables individuals, groups, or their representatives to petition the High Court of England and Wales for a preliminary determination on whether genocide, crimes against humanity, or war crimes have been committed.
+The Genocide Determination Bill enables individuals, groups, or their representatives to bring cases before the High Court in England and Wales alleging genocide, crimes against humanity, or war crimes.

-The bill only applies to England and Wales and comes into force six months after it is passed.
+The bill applies only to England and Wales and will come into effect six months after it becomes law.

 Government Spending